Double Discovery Center's Summer Academy

 Students will be taking classes in Sociology, Theater, Financial Literacy, Writing, and STEM.

-Your parents must attend the orientation on Saturday June 21 at 10 am.
-If your parents are not able to attend, your emergency contact must be present. and they must be over the age of 18.
+Your parents must attend the orientation on Saturday, June 6, at 10 am.
+If your parents are not able to attend, your emergency contact must be present and over the age of 18.

-You will know if you have been accepted on May 19 at 5 pm and then you must confirm that you will be attending by 12 pm on June 2, or we will give the opportunity to someone else.
+You will know if you have been accepted on May 18 at 5 pm.
+You must confirm that you will be attending by 11:59 pm on May 29, or we will give the opportunity to someone else.

 No, this year, we are running a Commuter Program.
 Students will arrive at Columbia’s Morningside campus by 10:00 AM, daily.
 All students are required to fully participate in all aspects of the program.
 Therefore, students will not be able to participate in multiple programs (i.e. SYEP, Summer School, etc.)